kanaka/mal/process/guide.md

   numbers (integers) and symbols.
 This will allow you to proceed through the next couple of steps before you will need to implement the other fundamental mal types: nil, true, false, and string.
-The remaining mal types: keyword, vector, hash-map, and atom do not need to be implemented until step 9 (but can be implemented at any point between this step and that).
+The remaining scalar mal type, keyword does not need to be implemented until step A (but can be implemented at any point between this step and that).
 BTW, symbols types are just an object that contains a single string name value (some languages have symbol types already).